GuiyingWu/JEBIN/README.md

 100	HCCDB-1.S16	7.6303
 ```

 The "/data" folder contains three examples of the input data.

 "/scHCC" folder contains the single-cell RNA-seq data of HCC (gene filtered), which is in "rds" format.

+"/output" folder contains three examples of the output results of JEBIN:
+- "output_u_consensus.txt" contains the consensus representation vectors for genes across all networks.
+- "output_u_net1.txt" contains the dataset-specific representation vectors for genes in the first input network.
+- "output_v_net1.txt" contains the dataset-specific representation vectors for samples in the first input network.

 ## Contact